RonniKahalani/eeg-commander/docs/PATTERNS.md

 - Add a background color for your action type in <code>function getActionTypeColor(type)</code>

 ### In <code>dialogs.js & index.html</code>
+- Add the new to the action type select element in <code>dialogs.js</code>
-- If you want your users to create or edit the patterns you have to add a UI to the patterns dialog HTML in the <code>index.html</code> and dialog logic like save and edit in <code>dialogs.js</code>
+- To create and edit your new pattern action type you have to add a UI to the patterns dialog HTML in the <code>index.html</code> and dialog logic like save and edit in <code>dialogs.js</code>

 ### Pattern Dialog